ibm-cloud-architecture/eda-tech-academy/docs/lab2/index.md

 }
 ```

-Then the test topic declarations are using the serdes:
+Using the StoreSerdes, the test topic declarations in the TestCase class, are using the serdes like:

 ```java title="setup method"